blocksds/sdk/examples/graphics_3d/readme.md

 libnds.

 - `2d_and_3d`: Combines 2D sprites and background with the 3D output.
+- `alpha_test`: It shows the effect of the alpha test setting.
 - `basic_cube`: It draws a simple 3D cube and shows the effects of culling.
 - `basic_texture`: Loads a 16 bpp texture from the ARM9 binary.
 - `basic_texture_nitrofs`: Loads a 16 bpp texture from NitroFS.